maurges/every-rust-gui-library/notes.md

 So I guess I wanted to write this out to diss people.
 Relm4 devs are stupid, vgtk dev is stupid, and they both show each other's by the opponent's library.

+## ribir

+Written on 2024-02-17

+Mesdames et messieurs, bienvenue à nouveau!
+Couple of weeks ago I found a new GUI library which, contrary to some others (like masonry and ousia), seems alive.
+Last commit was 4 days ago, so it hasn't died since I found it, which not every library can accomplish.
+Today I have a couple of hours to kill, so why not try to dive into this one.

+They have a cute website.
+"Trusted by polestar chat" - some AI startup finances them it seems?
+Why them though, why not my favourite boys slint?
+Is it because this one supports rich text?
+I sure hope so.
+Need to make a second round where I dock points from fucking everyone for not having rich text, video, and generic opengl/vulkan widgets, and wacom input (everyone except qt and gtk).

+They have a tutorial which I just clicked on.
+Let's go.
+D'abord it looks like another virtual DOM thing, "mapping your data to a lazily updated tree".
+Not bad in principle.
+Further below it seems that widgets are classes not functions, but with composition instead of inheritance.
+At least that's how they describe it.
+Also there it seems it's using FUCKING macros for a gui language again.
+God damn it, I need to publish this blog asap or people are going to keep making the same fucking mistake again and again and again.
+(I'm listening to known/learned right now)
+An interesting idea: button isn't a real widget, it's a composition of several
+widgets: Text, Icon, Box, TouchArea I guess.
+So similar to qt quick controls, but without the button, only the collection, maybe.
+Cool idea.
+Some notes on stateful/stateless which I don't get.
+Maybe this gets important later.

+Oh hey, the tutorial uses 0.1.0-beta.7 version.
+Which is the latest non-alpha one.

+Turns out I have a very outdated rust version on this computer.
+And it's not from rustup.
+Wtf happens here. rustc is in /usr/bin, but is still managed by rustup.
+Well, whatever.

+Да ёбаный в рот, "Currently Ribir only supports Rust nightly channel".
+Ok, let's add a toolchains file.

+Ебать, шрифты мыльные, а ведь я даже не на ретине. Что здесь произошло? Это всего лишь хеловорлд, а уже сложности.
+As usual, I tried to use qualified/explicit imports instead of prelude.
+Well, this doesn't work, because the macro uses way too much bullshit.
+When you're making a macro, at least try to fucking make it hygienic!
+Oh my god.

+The tutorial then tells me to have a look at examples.
+I look into counter, and it's really hard to grasp what's happening there.
+A lot of symbols and new concepts.
+Not a gripe against library, but against the tutorial.
+Also it uses ribir_dev_helper, wtf is that.
+Then the next chapter gives me another way to write hello world with less arrobas symbols.
+I'm eagerly awaiting explainations on them all.
+The promise of explaination is given here.

+Holy shit, FilledButton is purple.
+And antialiasing is fucked for it as well.

+One symbol got explained: $ means use a variable and set properties to it, instead of creating a new instance of a widget.
+And then @ is used to not write rdl! all the time.
+Ok.

+Why doesn't button show some effect when I press on it?
+Makes it seem liveless.

+So turns out ampersand was not just for reading variables, it's more magick.
+It also consumes the method call following it and expands dependent on that, or lack of that.
+Also it gives you autocloning of arcs in closures, which is really nice.

+This library is built on RxRust they say.
+Cool, just recently I was discussing rx things with my web friends, and here I can see it in action, and for gui.

+"no method named clone_reader found for struct MapPipe".
+Thanks for the awesome macros guys.
+What happened was I was trying to make a variable from subexpression, but that didn't work out as expected.
+I guess it's because of those expansions of ampersand; and I guess right.

+Oh hey, it's not actually a pure VDOM thing, because I can mutate widget data by hand.
+Cool.
+This looks kind of similar to qml I guess?
+Reactive engine plus properties.

 # About accessiblity

 I have a good friend of mine telling me that accessibility in modern web is